bdatkinson/intrades-app/docs/FRONTEND_DEVELOPMENT_PLAN.md

 # 🎨 InTrades Frontend Development Plan

+> Plan update (CDN): CloudFront distribution `d2mhpzh11d0f5l.cloudfront.net` has been created in us-east-1 and wired to S3 via OAC and a Trusted Key Group.
+Signed GETs are enabled in the app when `CLOUDFRONT_DOMAIN`, `CLOUDFRONT_KEY_PAIR_ID`, and `CLOUDFRONT_PRIVATE_KEY` are present.

 ## 📋 Executive Summary

 This document outlines the comprehensive plan for building the InTrades frontend application, integrating with the completed backend API, and deploying the full-stack application to production.